-Welcome to our 3-minute guide to the best flue gas analysers.
+Welcome to our 5-minute guide to the best flue gas analysers on the market today.

 There’s no doubt gas analysers are expensive.
-But, if you’re planning on doing a boiler service, you need one.
+But, if you’re planning on doing a boiler service or testing flues, you’re going to need one.

 If you’re outlaying big chunks of cash, you need to be sure you’re making the right purchase.

 There’s a tonne of brands.
 And, they’ve got lots of different flue gas analysers on offer.